TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

       :attr:`Request.method` argument is added to the Request class.

    .. versionchanged:: 3.4
-      Default :attr:`Request.method` may be indicated at the class level.
+      Default :attr:`Request.method` may be indicated at the kundi level.

    .. versionchanged:: 3.6
       Do not raise an error if the ``Content-Length`` has not been